Scripture is spiritual food. Ezekiel and Revelation both mention the eating of scrolls.

 Whoever eats My flesh and drinks My blood remains in Me, and I in him.
 Just as the living Father sent Me and I live because of the Father, so also the one who feeds on Me will live because of Me.
 This is the bread that came down from heaven.
 Unlike your forefathers, who ate the manna and died, the one who eats this bread will live forever.
 Jesus said this while teaching in the synagogue in Capernaum.
 On hearing it, many of His disciples said, “This is a difficult teaching.
 Who can accept it?”

-Jesus said he was the word.
+John called Jesus “the word” of God.
 And back in Genesis, we have In the beginning was God, and the WORD was with God.

 And so, if the bible is the word of God, and Jesus Christ is also the word, then when Jesus said we would eat His flesh, this may also refer to reading the bible, as we digest the words within it in our spirit.